 2020 RSA Annual Conference Special Sessions

 As part of the 2020 RSA Annual Conference, we welcome proposals for Special Sessions.
 Special Sessions are a great way to bring together presenters to discuss and highlight a particular topic and to develop or further extend your network.
-Please submit your abstract (up to 250 words and text only) for one of the special sessions below through the RSA conference portal.

 Session organisers: Tomas Hanell (University of Helsinki, Finland) and Daniel Rauhut (University of Eastern Finland, Finland)